jzbor/nix-sweep/README.md

   -> /nix/store/h5rn37dd6vfvr9xb0jq85sq8hf6xchry-coreutils-9.6
 ```

+## Size Estimates
+In addition to information like the age of a generation or the path of a gc root `nix-sweep` also displays the size of a generation or gc root (e.g.`[20.8 GiB / 1.85 GiB]`).

+The first number displayed is the full size of the closure (all Nix paths that are required by a generation or gc root).
+The second number shows the size of all dependencies that are not also used by another member of the group.
+This may give a rough lower bound of how much space would be freed if that particular generation or gc root were to be discarded.

+Calculating the size of the Nix paths may take a few moments, especially on older hardware.
+If you want to avoid that overhead you can use `--no-size` to skip size calculations.

 ## Presets
 `nix-sweep` allows you to create presets for clean out criteria, that can then be used with `nix-sweep cleanout`.